red-gate/FlywayGithubAction/README.md

 ![Flyway logo](./Flyway_logo.svg)

-Official Redgate GitHub Action for Flyway
+Official Redgate GitHub Action for Flyway.

+Use this action to run a Flyway migrate command.

 ## Example usage